Claim: A university medical school will pay $50,000 (or more) for the donation of a testicle.

-Unfortunately for men seeking quick windfalls, no university or other medical organization buys testicles.
-The National Organ Transplant Act of 1984 prohibits the sale of human organs and tissues, and that prohibition applies to testicles just the same as kidneys and other organs.
-Nonetheless, this rumor has run rampant in the last several years, with those desirous of selling portions of their male anatomy believing some university out there really and truly will pay for donated testicles.
-Such claims often identify a particular school that supposedly will pony up a hefty fee for these items, and they often include small details that seem to lend the rumors an air credibility — that only left testicles will are accepted, or that the purchase price increases with the size of the donated organ.
+Unfortunately for men seeking quick windfalls, universities and other medical organization don't regularly buy testicles.
+The National Organ Transplant Act of 1984 prohibits the sale of human organs and tissues for use in human transplantation, and that prohibition applies to testicles just the same as kidneys and other organs.
+Nonetheless, this rumor has run rampant in the last several years, with those desirous of selling portions of their male anatomy believing someone out there really and truly will pay for donated testicles.
+Such claims often identify a particular school that supposedly will pony up a hefty fee for these items, and they often include small details that seem to lend the rumors an air credibility: that only left testicles will are accepted, or that the purchase price increases with the size of the donated organ.

 One interesting change in the form of this legend is that while "body sale" rumors of years past specified a relatively modest fee (e.g., $500 to $1,000) for the sale of a whole corpse, modern rumors claim that a testicle donation will bring the seller anywhere from $50,000 to $160,000 for a single organ.
-Even allowing for several decades of inflation, that's quite a jump in purchasing power.
 Perhaps the increase in dollar figures reflects a modern awareness of the premium value of organs to our medical and biotechnology industries, or perhaps it's a tangible representation of just how highly men prize their family jewels.